infor-design/enterprise/components/slider/slider-api.md

 jQuery Component Wrapper for Personalize
 NOTE: One instance of the Personalzation system can exist at any time, and is applied to the <body> tag.
+When an app developer calls this directly, it's assumed that the personalization system has already been established (during bootstrapping) and simply needs to be updated with current settings.

 **Parameters**